 - Stammering modification, aka block modification: you’ll learn to speak with less effort and tension and change the way you feel and think about your stammer.

-- Diaphragmatic breathing, aka costal breathing: you’ll learn a new way of breathing which will help you become more fluent.
+- Work on your breathing: you’ll learn a new way of breathing which can help you become more fluent.
+This might include Diaphragmatic breathing aka costal breathing.

 - Psychological ways of working: these help address the thoughts and feelings linked with stammering and include cognitive behaviour therapy (CBT), mindfulness and acceptance and commitment therapy (ACT).